Larrea tridentata

-Larrea tridentata, called creosote bush and greasewood as a plant, chaparral as a medicinal herb, and gobernadora (Spanish for "governess") in Mexico, due to its ability to secure more water by inhibiting the growth of nearby plants.
+Larrea tridentata, also called creosote bush, greasewood, and chaparral is a medicinal herb.
 In Sonora, it is more commonly called hediondilla; Spanish hediondo = "smelly".
 It is a flowering plant in the family Zygophyllaceae.
 The specific name tridentata refers to its three-toothed leaves.

 Distribution

 Larrea tridentata is a prominent species in the Mojave, Sonoran, and Chihuahuan Deserts of western North America, and its range includes those and other regions in portions of southeastern California, Arizona, southern Nevada, southwestern Utah, New Mexico, and Texas in the United States, and Chihuahua, Sonora, Coahuila, Nuevo León, Zacatecas, Durango and San Luis Potosì in Mexico.
 The species grows as far east as Zapata County, Texas, along the Rio Grande southeast of Laredo near the 99th meridian west.

 Description

 Larrea tridentata is an evergreen shrub growing to 1 to 3 m tall, rarely 4 m.
 The light gray stems of the plant bear resinous, dark green leaves with two opposite lanceolate leaflets joined at the base, with a deciduous awn between them, each leaflet 7 to 18 mm long and 4 to 8.5 mm broad.
 The flowers are up to 25 mm in diameter, with five yellow petals.
+The fruit is a brown-burgundy spherical, fuzzy capsule, which separates into five individual carpels each containing one seed.
 Galls may form by the activity of the creosote gall midge.
 The whole plant exhibits a characteristic odor of creosote, from which the common name derives.
-In the regions where it grows, its smell is often associated with the "smell of rain".
+In the regions where it grows, its smell is often associated with the "smell of rain", as the scent of its resinous leaves intensifies in rain.